KazumaKun1/Top10PlacesApp/README.md

-Outdated code, will make changes to improve the coding for this as well as some vurnerabilities
+<h3> Outdated code, will make changes to improve the coding for this as well as some vurnerabilities to fix </h3>

 # Top 10 Places App